Tetralux/odin-lang.org-source/content/docs/install.md

 Now you can export the odin folder to the PATH

-#### For Linux and other \*Nix
+#### For Linux or FreeBSD

-For Linux, make sure you have `llvm` and `clang` installed through your package managers.
+Make sure all requirements are installed. (`llvm`, `clang` on Linux; `git`, `bash`, `llvm14` on BSD.)

-**Notes for LLVM:**
+Now navigate to the Odin directory in your terminal, run `make`.

-Odin supports LLVM versions 11, 12.0.1, 13, and 14, only.
+If your LLVM version is too old or new, then you will get an error here.
-If your LLVM version is too old or new, then you may install or build a suitable version of LLVM, and set the `LLVM_CONFIG` environment variable while building. e.g: `LLVM_CONFIG=llvm-config-14 ./build_odin.sh`, `LLVM_CONFIG=/usr/lib/llvm14/llvm-config ./build_odin.sh`
+You may install or build a suitable version of LLVM, and set the `LLVM_CONFIG` environment variable to use it while building.

-For FreeBSD make sure you have `bash`, `git` and the latest version of LLVM (the base `llvm` package is most of the times outdated).
+e.g: `LLVM_CONFIG=llvm-config-14 ./build_odin.sh`, `LLVM_CONFIG=/path/to/llvm/bin/llvm-config ./build_odin.sh`

-Now navigate to the Odin directory in your terminal, use `make`, and you should have a newly-built, fresh Odin compiler!
+### Notes for \*Nix-like systems

-**Notes for Linux:** The compiler currently relies on the `core` and `shared` library collection being relative to the compiler executable.
+The compiler currently relies on the `core` and `shared` library collection being relative to the compiler executable.
 Installing the compiler in the usual sense (to `/usr/local/bin` or similar) is therefore not as straight forward as you need to make sure the mentioned libraries are available.
 As a result, it is recommended to simply explicitly invoke the compiler with `/path/to/odin` in your preferred build system, or add `/path/to/odin` to `$PATH`.

 ### Updating the compiler
 For a compiler that's in-development like Odin, things move fast.
 Make sure you keep your compiler up-to-date by running `git pull` and then rebuilding every now and then. (or, if you use releases, redownload and rebuild)